Adam Mazur: San Diego Padres

 The San Diego Padres selected Mazur 53rd overall in the 2022 Major League Baseball draft.
 He signed with the team and received a $1.25 million signing bonus.
 In 2023, Mazur split his first professional season between the High–A Fort Wayne TinCaps and Double–A San Antonio Missions.
 He made 24 appearances (18 starts) for the two affiliates, accumulating a 6–4 record and 2.81 ERA with 90 strikeouts across 96 innings pitched.

 Mazur began the 2024 season with San Antonio, recording a 1.95 ERA across 6 starts.
 He was later promoted to the Triple–A El Paso Chihuahuas, compiling a 7.11 ERA with 18 strikeouts across 4 starts.
 On June 3, 2024, Mazur was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut the next day.
 In 8 starts for San Diego, Mazur struggled to a 7.49 ERA with 22 strikeouts across 33 2/3 innings pitched.

 Miami Marlins

 On July 30, 2024, the Padres traded Mazur, Graham Pauley, Robby Snelling, and Jay Beshears to the Miami Marlins in exchange for Bryan Hoeing and Tanner Scott.
 He made 8 starts for the Triple-A Jacksonville Jumbo Shrimp down the stretch, posting a 2-3 record and 5.21 ERA with 38 strikeouts across 38 innings pitched.

 Mazur was optioned to Triple-A Jacksonville to begin the 2025 season.
+Mazur made six starts for Miami, compiling an 0-4 record and 4.80 ERA with 19 strikeouts over 30 innings of work.

+On March 11, 2026, Mazur underwent Tommy John surgery, ruling him out for the entirety of the season.